O&P Design Software: Why Clinical Control Matters More Than Automation

 Blocking should feel controlled, not corrective

 Blocking defines relief and load-bearing zones.
-But in many workflows, it becomes messy.
+But in many workflows, it quickly becomes inconsistent and difficult to control.
 Edges may be irregular.
 Adjustments feel unpredictable.
 Corrections pile up downstream.
 This creates unnecessary complexity.

 When blocking is precise and controlled from the start: